raspberrypilearning/octapi-public-key-cryptography/en/step_5.md

 - It is chosen using a random source of information so that it is unpredictable.
 - It is the product of two numbers, A * B = AB, and A and B are both **prime** numbers (each only divisible by itself and 1).
 - This product AB is a large number and therefore has many digits.
-- A and B are used as private keys and are **factors** of the public key, AB.
+- A and B are used as private keys and are the only **factors** of the public key AB.

 We can see how this works in practice as follows: